leomylonas/cordova-plugin-datetimepicker/README.md

  * @param successCallback    - the function to call when the date has been selected
- * @param errorCallback      - the function to call if an error occurs */ window.DateTimePicker.showDatePicker(initialHour, initialMinute, packageName, function(date) {
+ * @param errorCallback      - the function to call if an error occurs */ window.DateTimePicker.showDatePicker(initialYear, initialMonth, initialDay, function(date) {
     /*
     Do something within this callback with the retrieved date.
     [date] will be an object of the following format: